MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-vmware.md

 You can import VMware templates from the vCenter server to the VMM library.
 VMM copies only the metadata associated with the template and not the .vmdk file.
 This means that VMM is dependent on the vCenter server to use the template.

 1. Click **Library **> **Home **> **Import** > **Import VMware template**.
-2. In **Import VMware Templates** select each template you want to import and click OK.
+2. In **Import VMware Templates**, select each template you want to import and click OK.
 3. Verify the templates in **Library** > **Templates** > **VM Templates**.

 ## Convert VMware VMs to Hyper-V (V2V)